NuGet/docs.microsoft.com-nuget/docs/concepts/Package-Versioning.md

 ```

 Note that versions such as `1.0.1-rc.10` and `1.0.1-rc.2` are not parsable by older versions of the client, and such packages with those versions won't be available for download with those clients.

+If you use numerical suffixes with pre-release tags that might use double-digit numbers (or more), use leading zeroes as in beta01 and beta05 to ensure that they sort correctly when the numbers get larger.
+This recommendation only applies this schema.

 ## Version ranges